SCCapstone/omaha/docs/README.md

 This is the directory where all miscellaneous items are located.
-Dr. Buell's studies and wiki images currently live here.
+Dr. Buell's documents and wiki images currently live here.